Raja Syed Ekram Ali: Social Reforms

-Raja Irfan Ali promoted female education, he himself was a great patron of Arabic and Odia languages.
+Raja Ekram Ali promoted female education, he himself was a great patron of Arabic and Odia languages.
 In 1880 he commissioned Jajpur's first girls school.
 He was successfully able to suppress the Qazis voice who was against the idea of starting a 'girls school'.
 In 1886, the school was constructed and opened to impart education to girls.
 Presently it is known as Tarakote girls' school Makhtab.